hdShang/arxiv-daily/docs/cs-CL/2025-08-15/papers/250811364v1-feedback-indicators-the-alignment-between-llama-and-a-teacher-in-lan.md

 ---
 layout: default
-title: Feedback Indicators: The Alignment between Llama and a Teacher in Language Learning
+title: "Feedback Indicators: The Alignment between Llama and a Teacher in Language Learning"
 ---

 # Feedback Indicators: The Alignment between Llama and a Teacher in Language Learning